evkx/evkx.github.io/content/models/tesla/model_3/Model_3/_index.md

 ## Infotainment

-### Navigation system
+### Navigation System

 With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

 ### Sound system

 One type of sound system is available for the Tesla Model 3.

-With the Tesla Imersive Sound, you get nine speakers with a max system output of 560 watts.
+- With the Tesla Imersive Sound, you get nine speakers with a max system output of 560 watts.

 The model has 3 USB-C connections as standard.